abbreviatedman/spellbound/data/quotes.md

 297
 00:15:26,689 --> 00:15:28,439
-I wouldn't be here without her, so...
+I wouldn't be here without her, so…

 298
 00:15:28,491 --> 00:15:30,858